PauloPhagula/site/_posts/2016-10-12-simple-javascript-currying-using-bind.md

 ---
 layout: post
-title:  "simple javascript currying using bind"
+title:  "Simple JavaScript Currying Using bind"
-excerpt: "In this blogpost I tell you a short story about how I was introduced to javascript function currying"
+excerpt: "In this blog post I tell you a short story about how I was introduced to javascript function currying"
 date:   2016-10-12 00:00:00 +0200
 categories: Coding